 Physiological function during exercise and environmental stress in humans: An integrative view of body systems and homeostasis.
 Cells 11, 383, 2022.

 New ideas about hydration and its impact on the athlete’s brain, heart and muscles.
 Sports Sci Exch 29 (196): 1-7, 2019.

 The brain has a remarkable ability to cope with dehydration during exercise.
 The Conversation.
 31 July 2014.

-Ultrasound recordings of peripheral blood flow (brachial and common carotid artery blood flow) and cardiac function (4 chamber view) at rest and during exercise in endurance-trained athletes.
-The images were obtained by Dr Kazuhito Watanabe during his post-doctoral training at the Centre for Human Performance, Exercise and Rehabilitation.
+Ultrasound recordings of peripheral blood flow (brachial and common carotid artery blood flow) and cardiac function (4 chamber view) at rest and during prolonged exercise in endurance-trained athletes.
+The images were obtained by Dr Kazuhito Watanabe during his post-doctoral training at the Centre for Human Performance, Exercise and Rehabilitation between 2016-2018.
 To find detailed information about this study see: Watanabe K, Stöhr EJ, Akiyama K, Watanabe S, González-Alonso J (2020).
 Dehydration reduces stroke volume and cardiac output during exercise because of impaired cardiac filling and venous return, not left ventricular function.
 Physiological Reports 8(11):e14433.

 Partnering with confidence

 Organisations interested in our research can partner with us with confidence backed by an external and independent benchmark: The Knowledge Exchange Framework.
 Read more.